1BobC/carpetP/README.md

 "Ch 9 Dictionaries, Comparing Lists and Dictionaries, comparing, creating, Counting for histograms, Counting words in text" "Summary Ch9 Dictionaries, what is a collection?, hashing and lack of order, lists v dictionaries, writing dictionary loops, dictonary constants, sneek-peek tuples, the most common word, sorting dictionaries, using the get() method."
-"See funfte file for attempts on THE PATTERN"
+"See funfte file for attempts on THE PATTERN" "Continuing with Counting Word Frequency using a Dictionary in funfte.py at 4:57:40"